Early New England Dancing

 During the 1940s and 1950s the western style of square dancing became more popular.
 These included singing squares and squares done to a more patter style of calling.
 They gradually became more complex, and started requiring lessons before dancing in a set.
 That was the start of club-style Western square dancing which was popular for many years.

-In New England contras generally remained popular, although singing squares were popular too.
+In parts of New England contras generally remained popular, although singing squares were popular too.
 In New Hampshire and Maine contras probably were most popular, whereas in Vermont and western Massachusetts singing squares were more popular at times.
 In New Hampshire Ralph Page kept contras alive in the 1930s through the 1950s along with being known for his singing squares.
 In Vermont the Ed Larkin dance troupe kept the contras alive.

-But by the end of the 1950s and early 1960s there wasn’t much dancing going on.
+But by the end of the 1950s and early 1960s there wasn’t much traditional dancing going on.
 In much of New England (and the rest of the country) people were busy watching television and doing other more “modern” activities, and had no time for participatory “old-fashioned” events like contra and square dancing.
 The dancing nearly died out except for in a couple places, mostly isolated where there was no television reception.
 The best known was the Monadnock region of New Hampshire, where television reception was nonexistent and dancing remained strong.
 Ralph Page and Duke Miller were doing dances regularly to excellent live music.
 Ted Sanella revived/kept dancing going in the Boston area.

 The Contradance Revival